 This simply refers to who and who can their philosophy be considered as "African"?
 What kind of philosophy should be regarded as having come from Africa?
 Makumba (2007) considers it an identity issue.
 He describes it as a question of culture and conception.
-The conception one has about who qualifies to be an African will definitely determine what he/she considers African philosophy to mean (Makumba 2007, p34).
+The conception one has about who qualifies to be an African will definitely determine what he/she considers African philosophy to mean (Makumba 2007: 34).
 To qualify as an African philosopher, one does not only need to be born an African, but must treat a theme unique to the African culture and tradition; which means that one might be philosopher born of African descent but still fails to meet the benchmark of who an African philosopher is.
-The Africanness being discussed here does not mean that such a philosopher must live within the boundaries of Africa, but in as much such a person has sympathy and empathy to the plight of Africa, and goes ahead to create a philosophy which, being distinctly African, identifies and expounds the essence of African traditions and worldviews to world civilization (ibid).
+The Africanness being discussed here does not mean that such a philosopher must live within the boundaries of Africa, but in as much such a person has sympathy and empathy to the plight of Africa, and goes ahead to create a philosophy which, being distinctly African, identifies and expounds the essence of African traditions and worldviews to world civilization (Makumba 2007: 34).
 Such philosophy should be able to contribute to the development of Africa.

-Maurice Makumba outlines three characteristics that define what African philosophy is.
-They include, that which was written and compiled by a person born of an African stock, a philosophy written, conceptualized and formulated in the African continent, the third is the philosophy which deals with African problem or culture (Makumba, and enterprise, but that should be differentiated from the indigenes of the continent.
-Again, there are those who come from Africa and are living in African.Yet, another group might come from Africa but based in the Diasporas.
-From the above, we can see that the definition of who an African philosopher is,isa very fluid one.
-But in the midst of all these discussions, we should understand that African philosophy goes in search of identity in utter disregard to the western expectations, understanding and spirit of philosophy (ibid, p35).
-African philosophy cannot afford to be practiced in isolation as the world has become a global village.
+Maurice Makumba outlines three characteristics that define what African philosophy.
+They include, that which was written and compiled by a person born of an African stock, a philosophy written, conceptualized and formulated in the African continent, the third is the philosophy which deals with African problem or culture (Makumba, 2007).
+He also notes that these criteria overlap.
+Some have also defined Africa here to include those who are Africans by law or association.
+Makumba insists that that is inflation.
+But he advises that a distinction should be made between those who are "expatriate Africans" and indigenous Africans.
+Some people are Africans by relevance and enterprise, but that should be differentiated from the indigenes of the continent.
+Again, there are those who come from Africa and are living in African.
+Yet, another group might come from Africa but based in the Diasporas.

+From the above, we can see that the definition of who an African philosopher is, is a very fluid one.
+But in the midst of all these discussions, we should understand that African philosophy goes in search of identity in utter disregard to the western expectations, understanding and spirit of philosophy (Makumba 2017: 35).
+African philosophy cannot afford to be practiced in isolation as the world has become aglobal village.